Magnetic Resonance Imaging (MRI)

 Scheduling Office: (413) 664-5405 (Mon-Fri 8 a.m. - 5:15 p.m.)

-Our new Siemens Symphony MRI unit (installed in March 2005) provides rapid, state-of-the-art MR images.
+Our new Philips Ingenia 1.5 Tesla MRI unit offers rapid, state-of-the-art MR images.
 Not only that, it is patient-friendly too, with a wide gantry for maximum comfort (ideal for claustrophobic patients).
-The system delivers unsurpassed diagnostic detail, allowing NARH to provide comprehensive MR scans including:
+This high-field magnet delivers unsurpassed diagnostic detail, allowing NARH to provide comprehensive MR scans including:

 - Brain, neck and spine studies